-Depending on the quality of the heart rate monitor, where it is placed, and how hydrated you’re, it will influence your strive score during strength training.
+Your strive score can vary, depending on the quality of the heart rate monitor, where it is placed, and how hydrated you are.
+These things can have an impact on your strive score.

-- Heart rate monitor – ECG heart rate monitors are the most accurate because they use electrical sensors to detect and transmit radio signals from the heartbeat via chest strap.
+ECG heart rate monitors are the most accurate because they use electrical sensors to detect and transmit radio signals from the heartbeat via the chest strap.